EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 I used my other list [SME(FT) - Skyrim Modding Essentials (Fixes & Tools)](https://eziothedeadpoet.github.io/SME-FT-/) as a baseline to create this.
 If you are interested in building your own setup or want a vanilla list just with fixes to test your own mods feel free to try it out.

 **A very new addition to this list is a Basics profile only containing the most important bugfixes and visual mods without the gameplay or additional item mods.**
+*keep on mind I can't offer support if you added mods.*

 ## Screenshots